lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 3. Check the configurations used and refer to the [Check Client Status](#check-client-status) section to verify the client is running without issues.

+Sometimes, it’s not possible to downgrade to previous versions.
+Please refer to the client team’s documentations for details before you downgrade the client.

 {{< /toggle-panel >}}
 {{< toggle-panel name="Teku" >}}